The style and features of the Farro template family.

 - Metadata - Blog: meta.

 - Set the colors for titles and metadata that displays over banners with (Overlay) tweaks.

 These tweaks also affect the landing page.

 Posts have a banner area at the top.

-- Post thumbnail images create a background image.
+- Post featured images create a background image.

-- Posts without thumbnail images display the Post background color from Blog: design instead.
+- Posts without featured images display the Post background color under Blog: design instead.

-- Use Header in Blog: item to choose the layout or hide the banner.
+- Use the Header tweak under Blog: item to choose the layout or hide the banner.

 If the block at the top of the page is a text block, you can give its first paragraph a distinct format, called the lede.

-Use the Lede tweaks in Blog: item to enable or disable this feature, and set its style.
+Use the Lede tweaks under Blog: item to enable or disable this feature, and set its style.

-- Style profiles in the Blog: item section.
+- Style profiles in the Blog: item section of site styles.

 - Enable or disable them with Show author profile.

 - When enabled, two posts display in thumbnails at the bottom of the page, along with their titles, excerpts, and metadata.

-- Style them with the Blog Item: related posts section.
+- Style them with the Blog Item: related posts tweaks.

 Next and previous navigation

 Navigation arrows, the post title, and one type of metadata can display at the bottom.
 These encourage visitors to click through to next or previous posts.

-Style or hide them in the Blog Item: pagination section.
+Style or hide them in the Blog Item: pagination section of site styles.
 There are two options for where arrows display:

 - Pagination: normal - Displays at the bottom of the page.